Should

 Parents who spank their children may forget

 just how much bigger they are than their children.
-Violence puts a wedge and a
+Violence can put a wedge and

 rest of their lives fearing the voice of their father or remembering with